 But even though I’ve found my footing in the kitchen, roasted potatoes continued to throw me for a loop.

-Crazy, right?!
-But for whatever reason, every time I try to make roasted potatoes to serve with a sandwich or next to a tofu scramble, they always come out under-done or over-done or with a weird, bitter taste.
+For whatever reason, every time I try to make roasted potatoes, they always come out under-done or over-done or with a weird, bitter taste.
 SO disappointing.

 Luckily for me, T does not share this struggle.

 He makes the most killer roasted potatoes every single time.
-And when I wanted roasted potatoes for the vegan fondue recipe we developed a few weeks ago, I asked him to jot down his fool-proof recipe for me!
+And when I wanted roasted potatoes for our vegan fondue recipe, I asked him to jot down his fool-proof recipe for me!

 This way, we can all benefit from his genius.